paulscherrerinstitute/LedStripI2c/hdl/README.md

 # LedStrip Firmware

-Extract the pulse-ID from a data stream (input) that originates at an (external) EVR320.
+Extract the pulse-ID from a data stream (input) that originates at an embedded EVR320 module (the EVR320 is not instantiated within this LedStrip module).
 Drive two PCA9955 LED controllers over i2c to display the pulse-ID as a binary number (LED bar).

 ## Features